crosstest/psychic/docs/index.md

 The [bootstrap consistency pattern](http://wynnnetherland.com/linked/2013012801/bootstrapping-consistency) is an example of that.
 It aims to provide "a consistent user experience to get from zero to productive on any new project".
 Similarly, Travis-CI gives you a consistent interface to test any software project.
 The command `travis run` will always build and test a project.

-Crosstest is an attempt to make a more generic framework for creating consistent user experiences across projects.
+Omnitest is an attempt to make a more generic framework for creating consistent user experiences across projects.
 That experienec can be "getting from zero to productive" like the bootstrap consistency pattern, "testing a change" like Travis-CI, or even something like "generating end of sprint reports" or "generating and previewing documentation".

 In fact, the reason the project is called "psychic" is because it's supposed to seem like it's reading your mind.
 When you ask it to do something, like "bootstrap" a project, it should seem like it just magically picks the correct command to run.
 The project is actually more of a fraud than a clairvoyant - it just uses "[hot](http://en.wikipedia.org/wiki/Hot_reading)" and "[cold](http://en.wikipedia.org/wiki/Cold_reading)" reading tricks to pick the correct command.